GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

     - If immune to cactus/thorns, is immune to cactus/thorns.
     - If immune to explosions, is immune to explosions.
 - Visitors now take extra damage from projectiles (Commonly requested)
-- New config option: Flying Wyrm Projectile Weakness
+- New config option: **Flying Wyrm Projectile Weakness**
-- New config option: Voidwyrm Projectile Weakness
+- New config option: **Voidwyrm Projectile Weakness**
 - Vanitas now has swiming animations
 - Now uses vanilla water detection for animations
+- New Evolution modlist reader for minimum evolution
+- New config option: **Modlist detector strings**
+- Evo min points:
+  - Now detects ICBM-Classic

 ## MULTIPLAYER IMPROVEMENTS
-- Invasion events now select a random player to target -- Singleplayer: This will always select the player.
+- Invasion events now select a random player to target
+  - Singleplayer: This will always select the player.
 - Invasion events will not take place when no one is on the server